 Here, you can see that all the Readings evaluated exceed the threshold.
-In this case, the values are treated as a single occurrence of the exceedance and the time for which the exceedance occurs is evaluated as the difference between the timestamps of the first and last Readings, even though the exceedance is ongoing.
+In this case, the values are treated as a single occurrence and the time for which the threshold was exceeded is evaluated as the difference between the timestamps of the first and last Readings, even though the event is ongoing.
 In this case, the condition Count > 1 would be false and the condition Accumulated Time > 3 Days would be true.

-GE Digital APM applies the same principle whenever the first or last reading evaluated exceeds the threshold.
+APM applies the same principle whenever the first or last reading evaluated exceeds the threshold.
 Consider the following graph:

 Here you can see that the first three Readings exceed the threshold, the next Reading is below the threshold, and the last two readings are above the threshold.
-In this case, there are two separate exceedances, and the total time for which the threshold is exceeded is evaluated as 4 days, comprised of 3 days for the first exceedance and 1 day for the second exceedance.
+In this case, there are two separate events, and the total time for which the threshold is exceeded is evaluated as 4 days, comprised of 3 days for the first event and 1 day for the second event.
 Therefore, the condition Count > 1 would be true and the condition Accumulated Time > 3 Days would be true.